-You can also practice the skill coping ahead with your pet.
+You can also practice the skill of coping ahead with your pet.
 For example, before taking my dog on an adventure I need to look up the weather, the rules for where we are going, and make sure I bring the appropriate toys, treat, and leash.
 I also cope ahead for events that might be stressful for my dog like fireworks on the 4th of July or New Years by identifying ways to calm her anxiety.
 By practicing coping ahead for a pet, families can learn to do the same before a stressful event like the first day or school, or taking a trip.
 Asking questions like “what tools will I need to get through this” can set you up for success in navigating distressing situations.

-Pets Help to Mantain Healthy Lifestyles
+Pets Help to Maintain Healthy Lifestyles

 There is a lot of evidence that physical activity is instrumental in both fighting mental illness and in helping us stay mentally healthy.
-Pets are a great way incorporate daily movement; playing fetch in the back yard, walks, hiking, playing with toys indoors, exploring parks and doing outdoor dog-friendly activities are great ways to keep your family moving!
+Pets are a great way to incorporate daily movement; playing fetch in the backyard, walks, hiking, playing with toys indoors, exploring parks and doing outdoor dog-friendly activities are great ways to keep your family moving!
 If you have been thinking about bringing a pet into your home, consider the mental health benefits in making your decision.
 A family pet can help in many ways, especially in decreasing stress levels, gaining positive experiences, facilitating difficult conversations, and adopting healthier habits.